Glacier-Client-BE/Glacier-Launcher/README.md

   Show your activity while using the launcher or playing

 - 🎨 Customizable Theming
-  Set your own background, logo, and avatar
+  Set your own background, color, and more in the settings

 - 💾 Persistent Settings
   Your preferences and selections are saved locally